Who we are:

 Awareness

 We will strive to ensure that prostate cancer achieves the appropriate levels of awareness that it deserves.
 One of the main ways that we do this is through our annual Suit Up September campaign.
-We ask men and women to wear a suit on the 27th September and to purchase a “Suit Up September” sticker to help create awareness about prostate cancer.
+We ask men and women to wear a suit on any day in September and to purchase a “Suit Up September” sticker to help create awareness about prostate cancer.
 All funds raised are used to support the education, awareness and research initiatives that we implement.

 Developing National Prostate Cancer Diagnostic and Screening Guidelines